Deaod/VoteSys/README.md

 #### bAlwaysUseDefaultPreset

 If true, uses `DefaultPreset` setting whenever switching maps without any votes by players.
 If false, only uses `DefaultPreset` setting when recovering from crashes or server restarts.
+Uses the the current preset instead if no player voted at the end of a match.

 Defaults to true.